openshift-labs/starter-guides/README.md

 git submodule update --recursive --remote
 ```

-2. Next create a project in OpenShift into which the workshop is to be deployed.
+2. Next, create a project in OpenShift into which the workshop is to be deployed.
 You must be logged in as cluster admin to deploy the guides.

 ```
 oc new-project workshops